Sailing in Spain: Sightseeing on the Move

 Though the Balearic Islands may be a popular destination on the travel checklist, other coastal locations such as the Costa Brava, Costa Dorada and Canary Islands are also a hit.
 These regions all benefit from fabulous summer weather, where you can almost always be guaranteed a blue-sky holiday fantasy.

 If you do plan to visit the Canary Islands and love to bask in the sun, don’t miss exploring the beaches of Fuerteventura.
 There are more than 150 beaches on this island so there will surely be one to suit your mood and personality.
+It’s also possible (and highly recommended!) to go scuba diving on Gran Canaria due to wealth of caves and other fascinating underwater features to explore.

 When sailing in Spain, the north of the country is regarded as slightly more choppy and changeable in terms of weather, but locations such as Santander are notable for their addictive surf and attract many a surfer in the summertime.